jupyter-book/jupyter-book/docs/community.md

 :::
 :::{card} The `mystmd` contributor guide 📚
 :link: https://mystmd.org/guide/contributing
-A getting-started page to point you in the right direction for contributions.
+A get-started page to point you in the right direction for contributions.
 +++
 Click to visit the `mystmd` contributor guide →
 :::